-Common Types of Eczema
+Different Types of Eczema

-Contact Dermatitis can be caused by either irritants or allergens.
-Irritant contact dermatitis occurs when skin comes into contact with triggers such as detergents, paint, pesticides, bleach, and/or solvents.
+- Contact Dermatitis can be caused by either irritants or allergens.
+Irritant contact dermatitis occurs when the skin comes into contact with triggers such as detergents, paint, pesticides, bleach, and/or solvents.

-Dyshidrotic Eczema is a type of eczema that causes itchy, fluid-filled blisters, called vesicles, on fingers, toes, palms, and feet.
+- Dyshidrotic Eczema is a type of eczema that causes itchy, fluid-filled blisters, called vesicles, on fingers, toes, palms, and feet.

-Nummular Eczema can occur at any age and is more difficult to treat as its symptoms are different from more common types of eczema.
+- Nummular Eczema can occur at any age and is more difficult to treat as its symptoms are different from more common types of eczema.
 Nummular eczema causes round, itchy spots and can also cause open sores.

-Stasis Dermatitis often occurs on the lower legs as a result of poor circulation.
+- Stasis Dermatitis often occurs on the lower legs as a result of poor circulation.
 This type of eczema can cause swelling around the ankles and typically affects people aged 50 and older.
 Oozing skin ulcers can develop in severe cases, which carry the risk of becoming infected.

-Neurodermatitis begins as an itchy patch of skin that grows itchier the more you scratch it, causing the skin to thicken and develop rough, raised patches.
+- Neurodermatitis begins as an itchy patch of skin that grows itchier the more you scratch it, causing the skin to thicken and develop rough, raised patches.
 Neurodermatitis often develops on the neck, wrist, thigh, ankle, or forearm.

-Castor Oil for Eczema
+Is Castor Oil Good for Eczema?